Gamification Of/In Learning And E-learning.

-Gamification in learning and the benefits of gamification in learning and e-learning was, I think, a bit of a flash in the pan; a buzzword of the past couple of years.
+Gamification in learning and the benefits of gamification in learning and e-learning was, I think, a bit of a flash in the pan; a buzzword of the past couple of internet web fuelled frenzy years.

 A recognised definition of gamification in learning, e-learning or in general would be: The application of typical elements of game playing (e.g. point scoring, competition with others, rules of play) to other areas of activity, typically as an online marketing technique to encourage engagement with a product or service.

 The basic premise mooted by some in the L&D profession is that by ‘gamifying’ the content or the training or e-learning process you can achieve a better result.
 In other words using gamification in learning as a mechanic to ensure training sticks and/or knowledge fade is arrested.

 The theory is a good one in so much as much of the training undertaken by large corporations is required learning, regulatory-based content with often dry and inevitably somewhat boring content.
 Sexing this up with some form of gamification in learning looks on paper to be a good idea.
 There is some good academic evidence that gamification in learning works.
 But, we have first hand experience of gamification having owned and operated a specialist gamification business www.motiv8solutions.com for a couple of years.

-Only the most committed employers can successfully deploy gamification (using games) because of the time and effort required to maintain the game architecture.
+Only the most committed employers can successfully deploy gamification in learning (using games) because of the time and effort required to maintain the game architecture.
 At Motiv8 we provided clients with a platform that enabled the client to attach game rewards to certain inputs and outputs.
 It worked, but users quickly became bored of the game(s) and thus the employer had to be committed to a large administrative burden if they wanted to keep it fresh and motivating.
 If this effort wasn’t forthcoming then the gamification in learning theory didn’t work.